epenaloz/My-Projects-Description/README.md

 unique items per invoice, average transaction per invoice, and total number of purchases for each item

 ## Analysis of Qualtrics Comments Per Provider
 In my current role as a Data Management Specialist, I created a code that would gather the comments from qualtrics, and look for specific providers within the comments, and generate a PDF as a result.
-This process was done manually however this code saved us a lot of time!
+This process used to be done manually however this code saved us a lot of time!

 ![image](https://github.com/epenaloz/My-Projects-Description/assets/118321814/b489bc79-89bd-4d65-9ccf-bb06839536a1)